Prometheus Endpoint Support

 plugin_env_PROMETHEUS_SHOW_TIMESTAMPS=F

-To use data filters folders with counter set, field sets, and extended counter sets, the directories where the files are stored should be configured as follows:
+To use data filters folders with counter set and field sets, the directories where the files are stored should be configured as follows:

 plugin_env_PROMETHEUS_CSET_DIR=/telemetry.config/prometheus_configs/cset